Adults Living Large

 Participants are required to wear comfortable, weather-appropriate clothing as well as closed-toe shoes to program each day.

-If your child will need to take medication during program, a Medication Dispense Waiver must be completed in order for our staff to give your son/daughter their medication.
+If your son/daughter will need to take medication, including over the counter medication, during program hours and cannot hold onto as well as take their own medication without the assistance of a staff, then a Medication Dispense Waiver must be completed in order for our staff to give your son/daughter their medication.
 All medication must be in original dosage containers clearly labeled with your son/daughter’s name and dosage instructions (time of day, with food, etc.).
 Please inform staff of any medication changes.
 This allows our staff to provide all the necessary information to a paramedic in an emergency situation.

 The Adults Living Large day program function at a 1:4 staff to participant ratio.
 The ratio may vary according to the ability level of our participants and is changed at the discretion of the Coordinator of the Adults Living Large program.

 A calendar is handed out during the last week of each month containing the major activities for the next month, however, other activities may occur as well.
 The calendar may be subject to change due to weather or other unforeseen circumstances and may not be rescheduled.
 The program staff will do their best to notify guardians of any changes to the calendar a head of time.

 The Adults Living Large day program schedules a variety of field trips.
 Please dress accordingly for each field trip.
 As a reminder, closed-toe-shoes are required regardless of type of field trip.
 If special clothing or instructions are required, it will be noted on the monthly calendar.